exoplatform/exo-documentation/docs/Configuration.rst

 * **Space wallet**

-  Space managers can add the wallet application in their space a wallet for a space using :ref:`Managing space applications <ManagingSpaceApplication>` UI:
+  Space managers can add the wallet application in their space using :ref:`Managing space applications <ManagingSpaceApplication>` UI:

   |SpaceAddWallet|